armory/documentation/_install_guide/spinnaker-deploy-spinnaker.md

 order: 60
 ---

+# What To Expect
+This guide should include:
+- Creating a pipeline that deploys Spinnaker for new configuration or version upgrades
+- How to update and deploy a custom configuration

 The installer scripts setup an initial Spinnaker environment.
 To keep Spinnaker up to date and to release changes to configuration, we'll teach Spinnaker how to redeploy itself.
 We call this the "Spinnaker deploy Spinnaker" pipeline.

 This is a step by step guide to creating the pipeline.